henry-tran-1/family-mapper/README.md

 - Render the family members in the correct order:
   - Position spouses next to each other
   - Place children directly beneath their parents
-- Add visual connections
+- Add visual connections:
   - Render vector/lines between direct family members
-- Enhance personalisation
+- Enhance personalisation:
   - Allow users to upload and display family member photos